Why MS Word Compare does not work for Contracts Teams

 - Visual Compare in MS Word places a high cognitive burden on the user.

-- Using a ‘Text Diff’ report (in contract compliance software, VT Docs or another solution) provides a faster, more intuitive and flexible way to compare docs.
+- Using a ‘Text Diff’ report (in contract compliance software, VT Docs or another solution) provides a faster, more intuitive and flexible way to compare documents.

 Bottom-line; we all have MS Word in our corporate environments, so we continue to use an imperfect tool for the job!
 And that’s costing everyone hours.
 There is a better and faster way.